 Radical Jesus Teaching Secret: Just Meditate God

 If we were given that big task of saving the world, what would be our priority?
 Probably, planning.
 We would have planned our schedules and action strategies pronto, like adroit corporate planners would today.
 In fact, that's what churches do today.
 We would have lots of closed door meetings.
 But Jesus went out to remote places alone and meditated, not his own plans, but God's plans.
+According to him, he never made his own plans at all.
+He just sought his Father's plans and implemented them.

 To Jesus, effective time management is spending lengths of time meditating God, getting action plans straight from him, and implementing those alone.
 One may probably argue that radical Jesus teachings on effective time management apply only to church ministries and not to daily life, especially corporate life.
 Well, nothing can be farther from the truth.
 The fact is, many church ministries don't believe this.
 They, like secular organizations, have the proclivity to plan their own from start to finish.
 The only difference perhaps is that they pray for their plans.